LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 - `public static void main()`
 - `void main(String args)`

-Disecting this one line could easily take us very deep into the world of Java, but we'll be cautious to not get pulled to far in too soon.
+Dissecting this one line could easily take us very deep into the world of Java, but we'll be cautious to not get pulled to far in too soon.
 Each of these concepts can and will be explored in much more depth later.

 ##### public